 - This plan was vetoed in the Hong Kong legislature.

-- Now, the current protest is said to be the largest in the history of Hong Kong.
+- Now, the current protest, which initiated in 2019, is said to be the largest in the history of Hong Kong.
 People from all walks of life are involved in this protest.

 - After the next 28 years, the Basic Law, the mini-constitution of Hong Kong will expire.
 This will be in the year 2047.